Mirza Shirazi

-After the death of Murtadha al-Ansari, he was known to be the supreme Shia leader of his time, and gained fame for his celebrated 1891 verdict against the usage of tobacco in what became known as the Tobacco Protest in the Qajar era.
+After the death of Murtadha Ansari, he was known to be the supreme Shia leader of his time, and gained fame for his celebrated 1891 verdict against the usage of tobacco in what became known as the Tobacco Protest in the Qajar era.

-He is dubbed as the mujaddid (renewer of the religion) of the 13th century of the Islamic era.
+He is dubbed as the mujaddid (renewer of the religion) of the 13th century of the Islamic era by Shias.

 Early life and education

-Born in Shiraz, to the renowned al-Shirazi family.
-HIs father was Mirza Mahmud Shirazi, and his mother was Khanum Musawi.
+Shirazi was born in Shiraz, to the renowned Shirazi family.
+His father was Mirza Mahmud Shirazi, and his mother was Khanum Musawi.
 His father died when he was young, and his maternal uncle, Sayyid Husayn Musawi–majd al-ashraf–became his guardian.

 Education

 He began his religious education at the age of four, and completed his introductory studies by the time he was eight years old.
 He began his advanced classes in jurisprudence and methodology in the seminary of Shiraz.
 He studied at the religious seminary in Isfahan beginning in 1832, and was granted ijtihad in 1835.

 He then moved to Najaf in 1845, and studied under many senior scholars including Sheikh Muhammad-Ibrahim al-Karbassi, Sayyid Sadr al-Din al-Ameli, Sayyid Hassan al-Mudarris and Sheikh Muhammad-Hassan Najafi.
 He studied for a short while under Sayyid Ibrahim al-Qazwini, author of al-Dhawabit.

 Najafi equipped Shirazi with another certificate of ijtihad and a letter of recommendation to Hossein Khan Sardar, governor of Iran.

-Upon the death of al-Ansari in 1864, Shirazi was nominated the best qualified scholar to succeed him.
+Upon the death of Ansari in 1864, Shirazi was nominated the best qualified scholar to succeed him.

 Tobacco Protest

 Shirazi was considered the leading marja' of the Shia world, especially in Persia.
-This meant that he was in a position of huge influence, over the Shia community.
+This meant that he was very influential, over the Shia community.
 Two scholars were involved in bringing what was happening in Iran to Shirazi's attention, one of them sent a letter, whilst the other sent one of his students to Samarra to explain matters to Shirazi in person.

-The protest started with Shirazi sending a telegram to Naser al-Din Shah on July 26, 1891, protesting the granting of the tobacco monopoly.
+The protest started with Shirazi sending a telegram to Naser al-Din Shah, the Qajar king of Persiaon, on July 26, 1891, protesting the granting of the tobacco monopoly.
 Shirazi was left with no reply; however, the Shah sent his ambassador in Iraq to Shirazi to try to persuade him to abandon his motive, and that the deal was beneficial to the nation.
 After another attempt by Shirazi, that was also met with no response, a fatwa began to go around in Tehran, declaring the use of tobacco to be tantamount to war against the Hidden Imam, Muhammad al-Mahdi.

 Some doubts arose as to whether the fatwa was genuine; however, this was quickly dismissed as there was no sign of any remarks of renunciation from Shirazi, upon the circulation of the fatwa.

 The case came to a close on January 26, 1892, when Naser al-Din yielded to the public pressure and cancelled the concession.